SMCI vs GOOGL: Which is Better to Buy in 2026?

 Should I invest in SMCI or GOOGL for long term?

-For long-term investing, consider that SMCI has SELL rating with 65% confidence, while GOOGL has BUY rating with 91% confidence.
+For long-term investing, consider that SMCI has a C grade with 78% confidence, while GOOGL has a A grade with 88% confidence.
 Higher confidence indicates more consistent fundamentals from SEC filings.
 This is not investment advice - always do your own research.

 What do the AI models say about SMCI vs GOOGL?